Skip to Content

 2. Give us complete, honest and accurate information.

-3. Bring relevant documents and written information with you.
+3. Provide us with relevant documents and written information.

 4. Let us know if you need to cancel an appointment.

-5. Let us know if you change your address or phone number.
+5. Let us know if you change your residential address, phone number or email address.

 6. Treat staff and volunteers with courtesy, respect and consideration.
-If you do not do so, we may provide a warning and/or end the appointment or discussion we are having with you.
+If you do not do so, we may exercise our right to refuse to provide you with further assistance.

-1. Inform you about what the law says in a way that you understand.
+1. Advise you on what the law says in a way that you understand.

 2. Give you choices about what you can do.